Man accused of murder, attempted murder in August shooting on Sumrall Drive arrested

 Joe Louis Thompson, 44, was arrested on first-degree murder, attempted first-degree murder and aggravated kidnapping charges.

 Thompson is accused of shooting Charles Young, 36, and a 47-year-old man inside a Sumrall Drive home on Aug.
-23. Both victims were brought to the hospital and Young later succumbed to his injuries.
+23.

+According to an arrest warrant, Thompson is believed to have been let into the home by someone inside.

+Before the shooting, the suspect held a woman at gunpoint and ordered her outside of her car, the warrant said.
+The woman then to the back door of the Sumrall Drive house with her hands up.
+Thompson then allegedly exited the woman's vehicle and attempted to run into the home behind her.

 Trending News

-Thompson was then apprehended by U.S. Marshals in Pensacola, Florida, on Sept.
+Thompson was later apprehended by U.S. Marshals in Pensacola, Florida, on Sept.
 6 after receiving a tip, BRPD said.
 Thompson was brought back to Baton Rouge and booked into the Parish Prison on Wednesday.

 More News